-- Mitigation of ecological issues, in particular with regard to avoiding impacts on Swale Lakes SSSI and protected species - Mitigation to minimise the irreversible loss of best and most versatile agricultural land and to protect high quality soil resources - Appropriate site design and landscaping to mitigate impact on: heritage assets (Scheduled Monuments including Bainesse settlement, WWII fighter pens and round barrow, archaeological remains, Listed Buildings including Rudd Hall and Ghyll Hall, Registered and unregistered park and gardens including Hornby Castle Park), Hackforth and East Appleton villages, landscape features and their respective settings and users of the A1 - A traffic assessment providing for suitable arrangements for access and local roads taking account of the upgrades to the A1 including the Local Access Road - Suitable arrangements for public rights of way (diversion or retention, and associated mitigation, as appropriate) including the bridleway along Ghyll Lane - A suitable groundwater assessment and a site specific flood risk assessment, which to be satisfactory will need to include any necessary mitigation such as compensatory storage, attenuation and SuDS as appropriate and the protection of groundwater resources - Appropriate arrangements for the assessment, control and mitigation of effects such as noise and dust - An appropriate restoration scheme using opportunities for habitat creation, but which is also appropriate to the location within a birdstrike safeguarding zone and location in proximity to the Hornby Castle Park Registered Park and Garden resource in this location.
-No major issues have been raised by statutory consultees in respect of local amenity, landscape, biodiversity, historic and water environments which indicate any significant conflict with other relevant policies in the Plan.
+- Mitigation of ecological issues, in particular with regard to avoiding impacts on Swale Lakes SSSI and protected species - Mitigation to minimise the irreversible loss of best and most versatile agricultural land and to protect high quality soil resources - Appropriate site design and landscaping to mitigate impact on: heritage assets (Scheduled Monuments including Bainesse settlement, WWII fighter pens and round barrow, archaeological remains, Listed Buildings including the potential for harm to the elements which contribute to the significance of listed buildings at both Rudd Hall and Ghyll Hall, Registered and unregistered park and gardens including Hornby Castle Park), Hackforth and East Appleton villages, landscape features and their respective settings and users of the A1 - A traffic assessment providing for suitable arrangements for access and local roads taking account of the upgrades to the A1 including the Local Access Road - Suitable arrangements for public rights of way (diversion or retention, and associated mitigation, as appropriate) including the bridleway along Ghyll Lane - A suitable groundwater assessment and a site specific flood risk assessment, which to be satisfactory will need to include any necessary mitigation such as compensatory storage, attenuation and SuDS as appropriate and the protection of groundwater resources - Appropriate arrangements for the assessment, control and mitigation of effects such as noise and dust - An appropriate restoration scheme using opportunities for habitat creation_and connectivity, but which is also appropriate to the location within a birdstrike safeguarding zone and location in proximity to the Hornby Castle Park Registered Park and Garden - The Ministry of Defence should be consulted on any structures proposed over 91.4m in height in connection with this development and any development of open water bodies, creation of wetland habitat, refuse or landfill site within the RAF Leeming birdstrike safeguarding zone

-This site is consistent with the broad geographical approach to the supply of aggregates (Policy M01) and the provision of sand and gravel (Policies M02, M03 and M04) and could contribute to meeting longer term requirements for the supply of sand and gravel in the northwards distribution area (Policy M07) as evidence indicates that there is a suitable
+This site is consistent with the broad geographical approach to the supply of aggregates (Policy M01) and the provision of sand and gravel (Policies M02, M03 and M04) and could contribute to meeting longer term requirements for the supply of sand and gravel in the northwards distribution area (Policy M07) as evidence indicates that there is a suitable resource in this location.
+No major issues have been raised by statutory consultees in respect of local amenity, landscape, biodiversity and water environments which indicate any significant conflict with other relevant policies in the Plan.